-I find that two conditions are necessary for provoking the opposition to be a viable strategy - conditions I argue became more pertinent over the last few decades due to structural and institutional changes in the US.
+I show that two conditions are necessary for provoking the opposition to be a viable strategy - conditions I argue became more pertinent over the last few decades due to structural and institutional changes in the US.
 The first condition requires the primary and general electorates to be sufficiently divergent.
 If the primary electorate was similar to the general electorate, there would be little tension, as any candidate who appeals to one would also appeal to the other.
-There is abundant evidence that the distance between the primary and general electorates has been growing since at least the 1950s (Brady, Han, and Pope, 2007; Hill and Tausanovitch, 2018; King, Orlando, and Sparks, 2016) and that this is true regardless of the openness of primaries (Hill, 2015; Sides et al., 2020).
+Abundant evidence shows that the distance between primary and general election voters has been growing since at least the 1950s (Brady, Han, and Pope, 2007; Hill and Tausanovitch, 2018; King, Orlando, and Sparks, 2016) and that this is true regardless of the openness of primaries (Hill, 2015; Sides et al., 2020).

 The second condition is that the opposition must be constrained in their choice of candidates.
-That is, they must be forced to choose between a limited set of primary candidates who are either too centrist or too extreme given the incumbent's platform and the primary electorate's ideologies.
-If they could freely choose any ideology, the opposition would produce a "goldilocks" challenger who improves on both electability and congruence whenever the incumbent moves away from the center.
-I argue that party delegates in the past could nominate dark horse candidates who could better respond to changes in the incumbent's platform.
-But the McGovern-Fraser reforms in the 1970s, by broadening the selectorate, made it harder for parties to coordinate on such candidates - unless they already have mass appeal within the party's base (Shafer, 2014; Steger, 2000).
-Since then, party elites became increasingly reluctant to endorse candidates who did not have considerable support or were polling poorly (Polsby, 1983; McCarty and Schickler, 2018).
-Although until the early 2000s party elites maintained some degree of control over the nomination process through the "invisible primary" (Cohen et al., 2009), this control has since dwindled because of enhanced intra-party divisions, the rise of new media, and the grassroots campaigning and fundraising it allowed (Cohen et al., 2016), thus opening the way for the mechanism described in this paper.3
+That is, they must be forced to choose between a limited set of primary candidates who are either too centrist or too extreme, given the incumbent's platform and the primary electorate's ideologies.
+If they could freely choose any ideology, the opposition would produce a goldilocks challenger who improves on both electability and congruence whenever the incumbent moves away from the center.
+It is well-documented that challenger-party primaries feature few candidates: there are on average 1.5 candidates in primary races against out-party incumbents (Thomsen, 2023).
+Furthermore, parties have less control over the nomination process than they did in the past.
+Party delegates used to be able to nominate dark horse candidates who could better respond to changes in the incumbent's platform.
+But the McGovern-Fraser reforms in the 1970s, by broadening the selectorate, made it harder for parties to coordinate on dark horse candidates (Shafer, 2014; Steger, 2000).
+Since then, party elites became increasingly reluctant to endorse candidates who do not have considerable support or are polling poorly (Polsby, 1983; McCarty and Schickler, 2018).
+Although until the early 2000s party elites maintained some degree of control over the nomination process through the invisible primary (Cohen et al., 2009), this control has since dwindled because of enhanced intra-party divisions, the rise of new media, and the grass-roots campaigning and the fundraising it allowed (Cohen et al., 2016), thus opening the way for the mechanism described in this paper.

-I build my theory by first proving an analogue for the median voter theorem for primary elections - a result that eluded previous formal theory research on the topic.4 Proposition 1 shows that the winner of the primary is the median primary voter's preferred candidate.
+I build my theory by first proving an analogue for the median voter theorem for primary elections - a result that eluded previous formal theory research on the topic.
+Proposition 1 shows that the winner of the primary is the median primary voter's preferred candidate.
 I then analyze primaries under an open nominations model where the opposition is unconstrained: they can nominate a challenger with any ideology.
 Proposition 2 shows that under open nominations, the incumbent cannot provoke the opposition by adopting more extreme platforms.
 In this case, they can always respond to a more extreme incumbent by nominating a challenger that improves both their probability of winning and the policy gain.